CamposRF/HOWLish/HOWLish/README.md

 # HOWLish

-HOWLish is a pretrained convolutional neuronal network that predicts the presence of wolf howl (*Canis lupus*, Linnaeus 1758) in audio data.
+HOWLish is a pretrained convolutional neuronal network that predicts the presence of wolf howls (*Canis lupus*, Linnaeus 1758) in audio data.

 We developed HOWLish by applying transfer learning from [VGGish](https://github.com/tensorflow/models/tree/master/research/audioset/vggish) to a dataset of 50,137 hours of soundscapes with 1014 manually labelled howling events.